backupbrew/switchbrew/USB services.md

 Takes an input u8 and a type-0x6 output buffer, no output.

+### GetInterface

+Takes a type-0x6 output buffer, no output.

 ### GetAlternateInterface

 Takes an input u8 and a type-0x6 output buffer, no output.

+### GetCtrlXferReport

+Takes a type-0x6 output buffer, no output.

 ### IClientEpSession